New Caney ISD Anti-Bullying Policy and Investigation Procedures

 New Caney ISD Policy prohibits the bullying of a student.
 Policy also prohibits retaliation against any person, including a victim, a witness, or another person, who in good faith provides information concerning an incident of bullying.

-- Is sufficiently severe, persistent, and pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student.
+- Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student;

 REPORTING SUSPECTED BULLYING

 To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another student has experienced bullying should immediately report the alleged acts to a teacher, counselor, principal, District employee or via the School Safety online reporting form.
 A link to this form is located on the District’s website at www.newcaneyisd.org in the school safety reporting section.
 A statement form is available at each campus office or can be found online at http://www.newcaneyisd.org.
 Completed forms must be submitted to campus administration.